-- Transfer (credit without challenge) - You may be given credit for MLT course work only after evidence that studies pursued or the skills acquired are equivalent to the course content and credit hours. - You may challenge for advanced placement in a clinical course after providing evidence of background for doing so. - You must present documentation of skills from your laboratory supervisor listing your dates of employment, your job description (general duties) and those procedures for which you are considered competent.
-These forms are available from the program director.
+- Transfer (credit without challenge) Grade of B or above (86%) GPA 3.0 minimum. - You may be given credit for MLT course work only after evidence that studies pursued or the skills acquired are equivalent to the course content and credit hours. - You may challenge for advanced placement in a clinical course after providing evidence of background for doing so. - You must present documentation of skills from your laboratory supervisor listing your dates of employment, your job description (general duties) and those procedures for which you are considered competent.
+These forms are available from the program director. - You must pass the comprehensive exam for the rotation you are requesting advanced standing within the first week of the practicum with a 70% or above. - Payment for the clinical practicum must be completed.

-Assignment to Clinical Practica
+Assignment to Clinical Practicums